ktocdev/gps2/docs/systems/phase2/system-6.95-REDESIGN-implementation-plan.md

 - ✅ Store locked when active guinea pigs exist
 - ✅ Store unlocked when all guinea pigs in Sanctuary
 - ✅ "Return to Store" button shows correct state
+- ✅ Build succeeds with no TypeScript errors

 ---